-The main tool in this work is the concept of {\it atomic decomposition}.
-An atomic decomposition is the representation of each function in a space of functions as a (infinite) linear combination of fractions of the so-called {\bf atoms}.
-The advantage of atomic decompositions in that the atoms are functions that are often far more regular than a typical element of the space.
-But a distinctive feature (compared with Fourier series with either Hilbert basis or unconditional basis) is that such atomic decomposition is in general {\it not} unique.
-However, in a successful atomic decomposition of a normed space of functions we can attribute a "cost" to each possible representation, and the norm of the space is equivalent to the minimal cost (or infimum) among all representations.
+The we replaced "main" by "primary" primary tool in this work is the concept of {\it atomic decomposition}.
+An atomic decomposition represents we replaced "is the representation of" by "represents" each function in a space of functions as a (infinite) linear combination of fractions of the so-called {\bf atoms}.
+The advantage of atomic decompositions is we replaced "in" by "is" that the atoms are functions that are often far more regular than a typical element of the space. we replaced "But" by "However" However a distinctive feature (compared with Fourier series with either Hilbert basis or unconditional basis) is that such atomic decomposition is in general {\it not} unique.
+Nevertheless, in a successful atomic decomposition of a normed space of functions, comma added we can attribute a "cost" to each possible representation, and the norm of the space is equivalent to the minimal cost (or infimum) among all representations.
 A function represented by a single atom has norm at most one, so the term "atom" seems to be appropriated. \\

 Coifman \cite{coifman} introduced the atomic decomposition of the real Hardy space $H^p(\mathbb{R})$ and Latter \cite{latter} found an atomic decomposition for $H^p(\mathbb{R}^n).$ The influential work of Frazier and Jawerth \cite{fj} gave us an atomic decomposition for the Besov spaces $B^s_{p,q}(\mathbb{R}^n)$.
-In the context of homogeneous spaces, we have results by Han, Lu and Yang \cite{han2} on atomic decomposition of Besov spaces by H\"older atoms. \\
+In the context of homogeneous spaces, we have results by Han, Lu and Yang \cite{han2} on the we included "the" atomic decomposition of Besov spaces by H\"older atoms. \\

 Closer to the spirit of this work we have the atomic decomposition of Besov space $B^s_{1,1}([0,1])$, with $s\in (0,1)$, by de Souza \cite{souzao1} using special atoms, that we call {\bf Souza's atoms} (see also De Souza \cite{souzao2} and de Souza, O'Neil and Sampson \cite{sn}).
 A Souza's atom $a_J$ on an interval $J$ is quite simple, consisting of a function whose support is $J$ and $a_J$ is {\it constant} on $J$. \\